The Top 5 Reasons I Want to Retire Early

 My boys are growing up right in front of my eyes.
 Well, sometimes they are.
 On weekday calls, I have about a 20% chance of seeing them.
 I always leave for work before they’re awake for the day, and on hospital days, usually return after they’re in bed.

 In the summertime, my wife and boys spend a good deal of time at our modest second home a couple states away.
-They’re there right now having a grand time with friends and family, and I’m missing out because I have a job.
+They’re out there having a grand time with friends and family, and I’m missing out because I have a job.

 It’s a choice we’ve made as a family.
 And before too long, I’ll make a different choice.
 The choice to retire early.